The OLC Group upholds “Diversity, equity and inclusion” as an area of ESG Materiality.

 Corporate employees use the flexible working hours system and the remote working system in a way suitable for each job, and avail themselves of paid leave in half-day and hourly increments.

 For Theme Park Operation employees who sustain our Theme Park operations, certain systems for corporate employees are offered to them.
-For cast members who also sustain our Theme Park operations, short work shifts are made available to help stay-at-home parents and students balance work and family responsibilities or studies.
+For cast members who also sustain our Theme Park operations, short work shifts are made available to help balance work and family responsibilities or studies.
 For cast members looking to take on longer shifts, we have in place a smartphone-based system, through which they can apply to fill available shift slots to achieve a more flexible work style.

 At our company, we strive to prevent overwork and reduce overtime working hours by helping managers gain awareness of labor time management, regularly reviewing the number of staff required for each position, installing tools for enhancing efficiency, and monitoring the status of overtime working hours.